 By deploying this task sequence, debug will allow an administrator to control each step of the task sequence to troubleshoot and investigate the issue.
 Task sequence debugger can be run on the same device during the task sequence deployment, not into a remote device.

-let’s discuss below the pre-requisites are required to use Task sequence debugger.
+let’s discuss below the pre-requisites required to use the Task sequence debugger.

-- The task sequence debugger can be run if you’re login as an administrator on a particular device.
+The task sequence debugger can be run if you log in as an administrator on a particular device.

-- If you’re deploying an OSD task sequence make sure your boot image updated with the latest ConfigMgr client.
+If you’re deploying an OSD task sequence make sure your boot image is updated with the latest ConfigMgr client.

 How to Use Task Sequence Debug Tool